-13.11.7.4 K-FACTOR RATED UNITS / HARMONIC MITIGATION
+14.11.7.4 K-FACTOR RATED UNITS / HARMONIC MITIGATION

 Provide K-factor transformers for nonlinear (harmonics generating) loads (K-4 for 50 percent, K-13 if 100 percent nonlinear).
 Some caution should be exercised when using formulas to calculate theoretical K-factors, the need for units with ratings higher than K-13 is unlikely and should be justified in the Design Analysis.
 Consideration should be given to application of harmonic mitigation transformers in lieu of k-rated transformers where nonlinear (harmonics generating) loads are present in a facility.
 The advantage of harmonic mitigation transformers is that a significant portion of the harmonics can be cancelled out instead of just installing a k-rated transformer which is designed to accommodate the extra heat generated by the presence of harmonic currents.
-When treating these higher level harmonic currents, it is important to balance the load between the transformers, as only the balanced portion of the load is treated.
-Voltage distortion is normally greatest at the point where the equipment is connected to the distribution system.
+When treating these higher-level harmonic currents, it is important to balance the load between the transformers, as only the balanced portion of the load is treated.
+Voltage distortion system.
 Therefore, to attain maximum benefit, harmonic mitigating transformers should be installed as close as possible to the panels they feed.

-13.11.7.5 CONTROL TRANSFORMERS
+14.11.7.5 CONTROL TRANSFORMERS